aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/worksheets/page-setup-features/_index.md

 ### **Setting Print Black and White**

 You can control whether the worksheet is printed in black and white using the `PageSetup` class.
-The following example demonstrates how to enable black and white printing:
+The following example demonstrates how to enable black‑and‑white printing:

 ```cpp
 #include <Aspose.Cells.h>